 You know that time of the year is coming when the cold and flu formula ads start blanketing the airwaves!
 As naturopaths, we’ve always believed an ounce of prevention is better than a pound of cure.
-We believe it’s a great idea to actively take charge of your immunity at the beginning of winter which can minimise your exposure to the misery of winter illnesses.
+We believe it’s a great idea to actively take charge of your immunity.
 Nutrition should be a vital part of your prevention plan.

 Start with the gut!

 Did you know 70% (yes 70%!) of our immune system resides in our digestive tract?
 Keeping your microbiome in good shape stimulates your immunity, amongst many other benefits, and increases resistance to all infections.
 Clinical trials of various strains of the Lactobacillus probiotic have demonstrated many quantifiable immune support effects, enhancing immune response in everyone, especially the elderly.

 Zinc plays a major role in the function and maintenance of our immune system.
 It’s essential for the many types of immune cells and even a slight deficiency compromises our immune response and leaves us vulnerable to coughs and flu.
 Zinc and Vitamin C make a great cold-busting duo!
 Good food sources include meat, oysters, eggs, seafood and tofu.

 If your immune system needs pepping up to withstand the winter onslaught of germs, Echinacea should be an integral part of your daily routine.
 The Echinacea plant was originally used by native Americans to heal wounds and infections.
 Nowadays, it is popularly used to boost the immune system in fighting colds and flu, and also as an agent to help heal viral and bacterial infections.

 Although Echinacea is used to boost the immune system, it does tend to lose effectiveness with lengthy usage.
 Ideally, you should take it for no more than six to eight weeks at a time.